vanberge/gce-migrator/README.md

 Clone the repository, and make sure you install the Google cloud SDK (or, run the script from CloudShell).
 If running outside of cloud shell, authenticate by running "gcloud auth login"

-Use format ./gce-migrate.sh <sourceproject> <destproject> <network> <migration-type>
+Use format ./gce-migrate.sh <sourceproject ID> <destproject ID> <network> <migration-type>
-    sourceproject: The project where VM currently lives
-    destproject: The project where VM will reside after migration
+    sourceproject id: The project where VM currently lives destproject id: The project where VM will reside after migration
-    network: The desired network for the new VM to be connected to (Must be accessible by the destination project)
+    network: The desired network for the new VM to be connected to (Must be accessible by the destination project).
+Alternatively, use "static" to keep the source VMs IP info (which requires a shared VPC)
+             NOTE:  setting the network "static" means that you have to delete the source VM before creating the new instance in the destination.
+                    The script will prompt you to do this, but you MUST Have a backup and recovery scenario in the even this does not work.
-    migration-type: Must be 'bulk', 'list', or a 'single' - Bulk migrates all VMs in a project, list will prompt for a text file listing, and single will request a VM name
+    migration-type: Must be 'bulk', 'list', or a 'single' - Bulk migrates all VMs in a project, list will prompt for a text file listing, and single will take a VM name.

 ### Migration Type
 This script enables migration using 3 strategies: